bids-standard/bids-specification/src/schema/README.md

 ## Object files

-The types of objects currently supported in the schema are modalities, datatypes, entities, suffixes, metadata, top-level files, and non-BIDS associated folders.
+The types of objects currently supported in the schema are:
+- modalities,
+- datatypes,
+- entities,
+- suffixes,
+- metadata,
+- top-level files,
+- and non-BIDS associated folders.
 Each of these object types has a single file in the `objects/` folder.

 -   `modalities.yaml`: The modalities, or types of technology, used to acquire data in a BIDS dataset.